Postdoctoral Fellows are valued members of the university community.

-You will have completed a doctoral degree, normally within the previous four years, and you are planning to undertake additional advanced research at Simon Fraser University.
+You will have completed a doctoral degree, normally within the previous five years, and you are planning to undertake additional advanced research at Simon Fraser University.
 You will be working in association with one or more SFU faculty members for a limited period of time, usually one to three years.

 International Postdoctoral Fellows

 Applying for a Work Permit